Dressed basis sets for the modeling of exchange interactions in double quantum dots: Physics of the exchange interaction

 $J_c$ is a pure Coulomb exchange correction to $J$.
 Indeed, the Coulomb interaction favors triplets, whose wave functions are anti-symmetric with respect to the exchange of positions (but symmetric with respect to the exchange of spins, in contrast to singlets).
 Holes in a $T(1,1)$ state can not, therefore, be at the same position and repel each other less than in the $S(1,1)$ state. $J_c$ also decreases as the barrier is closed and the holes get further separated in the $(1,1)$ state, and is often neglected with respect to $2\tau_S^2/U$.
 In a plot of the singlet/triplet energies with respect to $\varepsilon$, the exchange then emerges from the anti-crossing (admixture) between the $S(1,1)$ and $S(2,0)/S(0,2)$ states that bends the former down.

 We discuss below the quantitative relevance of this model in Ge/SiGe quantum dots, and address, in particular, the complex role played by Coulomb correlations.

 The low-energy spectrum of the DQD is plotted in Fig.~\ref{fig:spectrum} as a function of the detuning voltage $\delta V_\mathrm{d}=2\delta V_\mathrm{L}=-2\delta V_\mathrm{R}$ with respect to the bias point $V_\mathrm{L}=V_\mathrm{R}=-40$\,mV ($V_\mathrm{J}=-15$ mV).
 This close-up of Fig.~\ref{fig:cmpspectrum} highlights the singlets in red and the triplets in blue.
-The anti-crossings between singlets, but also between triplets are clearly visible on this figure.
+The anti-crossings between the singlet states are clearly visible on this figure; however, Eq.~\eqref{eq:Hexchange} obviously misses the nearby anti-crossings between the $T(1,1)$ and $T(0,2)/T(2,0)$ states, whose effects on the exchange energy will be addressed later.

 We focus on the ground-state singlets to start with.
 The $S(1,1)$ state anti-crosses the $S(0,2)$ and $S(2,0)$ states at $\delta V_\mathrm{d}=\pm\delta V_\mathrm{d}^*=\pm8.92$\,mV.
 To convert $\delta V_\mathrm{d}$'s into relevant energies, we introduce the detuning lever arm $\alpha_\mathrm{d}=\partial\varepsilon/\partial V_\mathrm{d}$.
 From the expectation values of the $D_\mathrm{L}$ and $D_\mathrm{R}$ operators, we estimate $\alpha_\mathrm{d}=0.205$.
 We can next assess the charging energy $U\approx \alpha_\mathrm{d}\delta V_\mathrm{d}^*=1.83$\,meV.
 This is in good agreement with a direct CI calculation $U=1.97$\,meV at $V_\mathrm{L}=V_\mathrm{J}=0$ (i.e., with the left dot emptied) \footnote{This net charging energy is computed as $U=U_{02}-U_{11}$, where $U_{02}=2.32$\,meV is the charging energy in the $(0,2)$ state (beyond the anti-crossing) and $U_{11}=0.346$\,meV is the charging in the $(1,1)$ state (at the symmetric operation point).
 The former is the difference $U_{02}=E[S(0,2)]-E[S^*(0,2)]$ between the energies $E[S(0,2)]$ and $E[S^*(0,2)]=2E_0$ of the interacting and non-interacting singlets, respectively, with $E_0$ the single-particle ground-state energy.
 Likewise, $U_{11}=E[S(1,1)]-E[S^*(1,1)]=E[S(1,1)]-2E_b$, with $E_b$ the bonding ground-state energy at zero detuning.}.
 The anti-crossing gaps at $\delta V_\mathrm{d}=\pm\delta V_\mathrm{d}^*$ are $\Delta_S=2|\tau_S|=80$\,$\mu$eV.
 Therefore, $|\tau_S|=40$\,$\mu$eV is significantly larger than the value $|\tau_S^\mathrm{sp}|=\sqrt{2}|t|$ expected from the single-particle tunneling $|t|=11.6$\,$\mu$eV extracted at the $(1,0)/(0,1)$ anti-crossing at zero detuning.
 The shape of the barrier is indeed different at finite detuning, and, as discussed below, $\tau_S$ is altered by Coulomb interactions.